 Liberally salt and pepper the halibut.
 Place 1 tablespoon of olive oil in a medium-sized, non-stick pan.
 When oil is shimmering, place the halibut, skin-side down, in pan.
 Cook on both sides for 2 minutes or to desirable color.
 Place halibut aside.
 In a medium-sized saute pan over medium heat, add remaining 2 tablespoons of olive oil.
 Once it is hot, add the shallots, red pepper flakes, and parsley, and saute for 2 minutes.
 Then add 3 of the 4 garlic cloves, and cook another minute.
 Deglaze pan with 1/2 cup of the white wine and add tomatoes, capers, olives, and halibut.
 Cook on low heat until most of the liquid is evaporated and fish is firm to the touch.

-Place escarole in center of plate; put halibut on top of escarole, then surround fish and escarole with Gnocchi.
+To plate: Place escarole in center of plate; put halibut on top of escarole, then surround fish and escarole with Gnocchi.
 Finish with sauce as needed.

 Place olive oil, garlic, and red pepper flakes in a small saute pan over medium heat.
 When the garlic starts to brown add roughly chopped escarole until wilted add a dash of salt and pepper and finish with white wine.